-Coming across a heated discussion a couple of days ago on Hackernews over an article titled "30 pounds in 30 days", took me back to the time we were educating clients on the cost of software development.
+Coming across a heated discussion a couple of days ago on Hackernews over an article titled “30 pounds in 30 days”, took me back to the time we were educating clients on the cost of software development.
 I would like to offer my perspective on outsourcing, cultural difference and the overall cost of outsourcing software product development.
+If you would like to have greater connectivity in your business for product development applications consider switching to SD-WAN.

 (For the short summary, skip to the TL;DR below)